Skip to Main Content

 Description:

-Native Plant Trust is offering one 13-week internship for the next field season.
-The conservation internship offers a range of learning opportunities in areas that are integral to NEPCoP and the PCV programs, from coordinating with landowners and volunteers to conducting botanical surveys and processing data.
-The intern will work with conservation staff to create a personal education plan, have the opportunity to take Native Plant Trust?s educational programs and courses at no cost, and participate in seminars and an informal reading and discussion group in the conservation department.
+Native Plant Trust is offering one 13-week conservation internship for the next field season.
+The internship offers a range of learning opportunities in areas that are integral to the NEPCoP and the PCV programs, from coordinating with landowners and volunteers to conducting botanical surveys and processing data.
+The intern will work with conservation staff to create a personal education plan, have the opportunity to take Native Plant Trust's educational programs and courses at no cost, and participate in seminars and an informal reading and discussion group in the conservation department.

 In addition, the intern will complete an independent project on a topic of interest in botany, ecology, and/or conservation.
 Interns based in New England will also have the option of participating in botanically-interesting field trips and our seasonal contract work, which may include the planning and implementation of habitat restoration and management activities, invasive species initiatives, and seed collection.